 This program provides training services to new employees of businesses that are new, expanding or relocating from another state to lowa.
 Training services are tailored to meet the individual needs of the business.
 Types of training range from adult basic education to highly technical training.
 The program is funded through certificates sold by Northeast lowa Community College.
-The certificates are paid off through the diversion of increased payroll tax receipts from the new jobs.
+The certificate debt is resolved through the diversion of increased payroll tax receipts from the new jobs.